2bndy5/rmskin-action/README.rst

 rmskin-action
 =============

-A Python-based Github action tool to package a Repository's Rainmeter Content into a validating .rmskin file for Rainmeter's Skin Installer
+A Python-based Github action tool to package a Repository's Rainmeter Content into a validating .rmskin file for Rainmeter's Skin Installer.

+.. important:: If the repository contains a RMSKIN.bmp image to used as a header image in the rmskin package, then it must be using 24-bit colors.
+Additionally, if the image is not exactly 400x60, then this action's python script will resize it accordingly.

 Input Arguments
 ===============